RoloEdits/scrapetoon/README.md

 If you don't know regex, and even if you do, this can be super confusing.
 But basically we have a pattern that matched `(S<DIGIT>)` and we are capturing the digits value.

 Doing a test shows that it passes.
 But we have a problem here, as we saw earlier, there is no `(S1)` for those chapters.
-If you copied an element that that was from Season 1, you may and tested, it will have failed.
+If you copied an element that was from Season 1, and tested, it will have failed.

 For those who didn't use a chapter from Season 1, go now and copy an element the same as before and in the test function, copy the `SEASON_NUMBER`, `html`, `season_number`, and `result`.
 It will be simple enough to just add a 2 at the end of the variable name.